“Knowing where we are” is a series of workshops that offer a nature-based exploration into being, connection & purpose.

 We will spend each day in an outdoor space, using the various natural environments to explore how we relate and connect to the world around us, ourselves, others, and to our hopes and dreams.

-During the workshops we will explore the world through four ‘existential dimensions’ (Deurzen-Smith, 2012), giving opportunity for personal development and reflection:
+During the workshops we will explore the world through four ‘existential dimensions’ (Van Deurzen, 2012), giving opportunity for personal development and reflection:

 - Physical – The relationship that exists between ourselves and the physical world: Our physical body, the environment, and the ‘things’ around us.